nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api.md

 ### How to Start a Workflow

 With the JS client, you can use the `nuxeo.workflows().start('workflowId')` method.
-The workflow id to pass is the one defined in Nuxeo Studio.
+The workflow ID to pass is the one defined in Nuxeo Studio.
 Doing so will start a workflow without attaching a document.

 ### How to Attach Documents